yegor256/blog/_drafts/one-rule.md

 {% endhighlight %}

 Do any of them need to be longer than one word?
 Not really.
 "Take a nap" is just three words, as is "cook a dinner".
-Three might not be considered "way more" than one.
-Besides which, they could be shortened without loss of meaning.
+On the one hand, three might not be considered "way more" than one.
+On the other, they could be shortened without any loss of meaning.
 Thus, I have to decide whether to make them all _much_ longer than one word or shorten them all to a single one.
 The second choice is always preferable: